 Flocks of Guillemots on Ireland's Eye

-We never did see The Stack from land but did find a most excellent vantage point for bird watching on Ireland's Eye not far from where our boat landed.
+We never did see The Stack from land but did find a most excellent vantage point for bird watching on Ireland's Eye not far from where our ferry landed.
 We were able to hike up fairly high and look down upon a rock simply covered in Guillemots.
 They are such beautiful and majestic birds.
 I've never seen so many!

 Pairs of Razorbills on Ireland's Eye